Test and Trace Support Payment

 Details of the Standard and Discretionary payment schemes

-Please find details of the Standard Test and Trace Support Payment scheme here:
+Both the Standard and Discretionary Test and Trace Support Payment schemes can be found here:

 How much is the payment?